Theobragstad/Snake/README.md

 <br>

 Features:
-- Control a snake to eat as many fruits as possible and grow longer without running into yourself
+- Control a snake to eat as many fruits as possible and grow longer without running into your snake
 - Set snake color, speed
 - Allow snake to move through edges
 - Set number of fruits